 In any case, the California Hospital Association will continue to communicate with the California Division of Occupational Safety and Health to iron out any lingering concerns.
 Their success will in large part determine this law’s success on the national stage, as California Representative Ro Khanna has advanced a bill to the House Subcommittee on Health with similar language and requirements.

 How Resolver Can Help

-Resolver’s Incident and Investigations Management software helps organizations record, manage, and mitigate workplace incidents.
-It also allows healthcare organizations maintain a standardized record of all relevant incidents, but also identify trends and give you the information necessary to act early and prevent the escalation of violence incidents in the first place.
+Resolver’s Incident and Investigations Management software help organizations record, manage and mitigate workplace incidents.
+It also allows healthcare organizations to maintain a standardized record of all relevant incidents, but also identify trends and give you the information necessary to act early and prevent the escalation of violent incidents in the first place.

 “Resolver knows what’s important for healthcare – the solution is fully customizable and allows me to report on what matters the most.
 It helps me provide a holistic view of our overall security operations to our stakeholders and make proactive data-driven decisions.”

 – Mathieu Bissonnette, Manager Security and Parking Services, CHEO.